 Following a study application, you should download and complete this scholarship application form in full and return it electronically to firstname.lastname@example.org no later than the end of May 2021.

 Points to note when completing the scholarship application

 - You should only submit ONE form.
 If you complete this form multiple times, only the most recently submitted form will be considered.

 - Incomplete forms will be discarded.
 All fields are required for a form to be considered complete.

 - If you submit the form after the Scholarship application deadline it will be rejected.

 - Email email@example.com if you require technical support in completing this application.
 No advice can be provided regarding content.

 Applicants whose first language is not English must meet the Faculty of Biological Science’s English Language requirements prior to applying for the scholarship.
-These awards are not open to individuals who have already been awarded or are currently studying for a Doctoral degree or equivalent.
-Scholarships start in September 2020, no deferment of the scholarship is permitted.
+Scholarships start in September 2021, no deferment of the scholarship is permitted.